 Whether you’re looking for a backup provider to Twilio, planning on switching your primary provider to an SMS API with more features, or wanting to ensure that your messages make it to all your customers in every geography, it’s important to know how to evaluate each product as you shop around.

 At the end of the day, the most important thing an SMS API provider must do is ensure that your messages reach your customers.
-A suite of cutting-edge features is appealing, but there are a few key bases your primary and secondary providers must cover first.
+A suite of cutting-edge features is appealing, but there are a few key bases your provider must cover first.

 Look for these five essential features in your SMS API provider: